 Poldark fans might be waiting with baited breath for the return of the brooding Ross Poldark, but the man responsible for breathing life into the character has difficulty watching at times.
 It's the accent, explains Dubliner Aidan Turner, who adopts "a Posh British accent" for the Cornish drama.

+"It's not always on point really," he laughed.
 "That's why it's quite difficult to watch sometimes.
 You hear it slipping quite a bit."

 Demelza (ELEANOR TOMLINSON), Ross Poldark (AIDAN TURNER)

-Elizabeth (HEIDA REED)
+Elizabeth Warleggan (HEIDA REED)

 Demelza (ELEANOR TOMLINSON)